-Foo Fighters announce Josh Freese as new drummer after Taylor Hawkins' death
+Foo Fighters: Josh Freese joins as drummer after Taylor Hawkins' death

 - Published

-US rock band the Foo Fighters have unveiled their new drummer after the death of former percussionist Taylor Hawkins.
+US rock band the Foo Fighters have unveiled their new drummer following the death of Taylor Hawkins last year.

-It was announced that Josh Freese would be taking over during a live stream by the band on Sunday.
+In a live stream on Sunday, the band announced that Josh Freese, a longtime friend of singer Dave Grohl, will join them on their forthcoming world tour.

-Freese has played for a variety of top acts around the world including Devo, the Vandals, Guns N' Roses and Sting.
+Freese has played for a variety of top acts around the world including Devo, Guns N' Roses, Sting and The Vandals.

-The band previously said they would continue performing after the death of Hawkins, who died aged 50 last year.
+The band previously said they would continue performing after Hawkins died in March 2022 at the age of 50.

-Freese's first show with Foo Fighters will take place in New Hampshire on 24 May, the opening leg of a global tour that will run until autumn 2023.
+Freese's first show with Foo Fighters will take place in New Hampshire on Wednesday, the opening leg of a global tour that will run until the autumn.

-It will be the first time the band has performed live since their two memorial concerts for Hawkins last September.
+It will be the first time the band have performed live since their two memorial concerts for Hawkins last September.

 Freese himself performed with Foo Fighters at those concerts, playing on Hawkins' drums.